Ceará: Must-see tourist destinations in Brazil

-The State of Ceará is known as one of Brazil’s most beautiful tourist destinations, boasting a rich culture combined with beautiful landscapes that include beaches, mountains and waterfalls.
+The state of Ceará is renowned as one of Brazil’s most beautiful tourist destinations, boasting a rich culture combined with stunning landscapes, including beaches, mountains and waterfalls.

 Canoa Quebrada no Ceará